datalayer/jupyter-ai-agents/README.md

 > Add a matplotlib plot showing the distribution of the 'age' column
 ```

-The REPL provides all the special commands:
+The REPL provides special commands:
 - `/exit`: Exit the session
 - `/markdown`: Show last response in markdown format
 - `/multiline`: Toggle multiline input mode (use Ctrl+D to submit)